taext/later_links/README.md

 <br>

-paper_links combines the dynamic nature of HTML links with the physical nature of printed paper material.
+later_links combines the dynamic nature of HTML links with the physical nature of printed paper material.

-paper_links accomplishes this using QR codes and link shorteners only.
+later_links accomplishes this using QR codes and link shorteners only.

 Technically, it is just a Python CLI tool to create random (unused) link shortener URL QR codes.